2stefant/togglStat/README.md

 # togglStat

 ## Features
-- Time reporting statistics web site interacting with Toggl.com.
+- Time reporting statistics web site interacting with [Toggl.com](https://toggl.com/).
-- Extends free version with weekly and monthly reports.
+- Extends free version with weekly and monthly reports as well as pdf generation.
 - React application interacting with the public api towards Toggl.
 - Components created are aimed to be generic and reusable.